|

 The last section of the Narrows hike we did was Wall Street.
 If you can get this far it is definitely worth it, as the canyon narrows even more into a slot canyon.
 You really feel overpowered by those tall canyon walls, in the best way!

-You can keep going for up to 2 more hours from here until you reach Big Springs, but there are some very deep sections that you would want a full body suit for in winter.
+You can keep going for up to 2 more hours from here until you reach Big Springs (which is the end of the trail), but there are some very deep sections that you would want a full body suit for in winter.

 Was Hiking the Narrows in Winter Cold?

-Well, yes, it was winter in the Narrows.
+Well, yes, it was winter, of course.
 But did we get cold?
-We started at 8:30 a.m. and for the first couple hours, yes, the water felt cold.
-The wetsuit boot definitely warmed the water up, but it was still quite chilly.
+We started at 8:30 a.m. and for the first couple hours, the water felt chilly.
+The wetsuit boot definitely warmed the water up, but it was still quite cool.

 As we noted above, we think this was mainly because sometimes the water would refresh fast enough in the socks that our body heat wouldn’t warm it before more cold water displaced what was being warmed.